quraniclabs/quran-the-final-testament/README.md

 # quran-the-final-testament

-This repository contains data from Quran: The Final Testament by Dr. Rashad Khalifa, Ph.D.
+This repository contains key data from Quran: The Final Testament by Dr. Rashad Khalifa, Ph.D.

 --------------------------
 **Available formats:**